Oklahoma State plays in Big 12 Tournament against the Oklahoma

 Oklahoma Sooners (15-16, 5-13 Big 12) vs. Oklahoma State Cowboys (17-14, 8-10 Big 12)

-The Sooners’ record in Big 12 play is 5-13.
-Oklahoma is 1-5 in games decided by 3 points or fewer.
+The Sooners’ record in Big 12 games is 5-13.
+Oklahoma is seventh in the Big 12 with 13.2 assists per game led by Grant Sherfield averaging 3.3.

 LAST 10 GAMES: Cowboys: 5-5, averaging 71.0 points, 31.2 rebounds, 12.2 assists, 5.2 steals and 3.5 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 74.5 points per game.